-Greetings Internet Stranger!
+Greetings Internet Stranger and welcome to a one day in Lisbon itinerary!
 Ask any Lisboner about Belem Portugal, the historic neighborhood just to the west of the city center, and they will tell you that it is a neighborhood for tourists.
 They will also tell you that it is a destination no tourist should miss.
 On this one day in Lisbon itinerary, you will find some of Lisbon’s most popular attractions, from the elaborate Belem Tower to the scrumptious Pasteis de Belem.

 With this one day in Lisbon itinerary we will learn about Portuguese history, we will photograph strange marvels, we will become experts in Manueline architecture, and we will eat well.
 We always eat well, don’t we, Internet Stranger?
 (Say yes or no as you wish because I can’t hear you.)